rehierl/abstract-properties/13-x-document-trees/13-5-document-order/2-4-html-elements.md

 nodes in the DOM tree, one can conclude that HTML sees elements as being recursive in nature.

-Note that it does not state "its descendants", instead the statement refers to the top level elements (i.e. "its children") of a parent element, which does quite explicitly exclude any distant descendant.
+Note that it does not state "its descendants", instead the statement only refers to the top level elements (i.e. "its children") of a parent element, which does quite explicitly exclude any distant descendant.
 As such, the statement does suggest a recursive point of view on elements.

 <!-- ======================================================================= -->
 ## a misleading point of view